Hindu Kush alpine meadow: Flora and fauna

 The plants of the ecoregion have developed adaptations to the harsh, cold, and arid conditions.
 Because of the fertility of the soil where it exists, and the moisture from snow melt, there are extensive fields of alpine meadows.
 Cushion plants grow on rocky areas, achieving some protection against the cold by trapping heat against the ground.

+Ovir Arkari, Chitral (Pakistan), which is situated around the ecoregion.

 Over 200 species of vertebrates have been recorded in the ecoregion.
 Animals of conservation interest include the near threatened Argali (Ovis ammon) (also known as the mountain sheep), the vulnerable Asiatic black bear (Ursus thibetanus), the near-threatened Eurasian otter (Lutra lutra), the near threatened Markhor (Capra falconeri) (also known as the Screw horn goat), the near threatened Mountain weasel (Mustela altaica), the vulnerable Common bent-winged bat (Miniopteris schreibersi), the vulnerable Snow leopard (Panthera uncia), the near threatened Striped hyena (Hyaena hyaena), and the endangered White-bellied musk deer (Moschus leucogaster).